What is Visual Arts?

 - The subject Visual Arts is about self-expression and offers learners a way to engage meaningfully with, and respond to, their world.
 It provides opportunities to stimulate and develop learners’ intellect, engaging their creative imagination through visual and tactile experiences and the innovative use of materials and technology in realising their ideas.

 - It also encourages learners to develop an individual visual language and literacy, which is informed and shaped by the study of visual culture, past and present.

 - explore, develop and realise creative ideas in response to both externally set and self-generated projects, drawing on own experience and own knowledge of visual culture in the past and present;

 - explore and manipulate materials, techniques, processes and technology in the making of imaginative and innovative artworks of personal expression;

-- explore and manipulate materials, processes and techniques efficiently, economically, safely and responsibly
+- explore materials, processes and techniques in an efficient, economical, safe and responsible way;

-- appraise their own work and that of others critically
+- critically appraise own work and that of others;